Eminem: 2009–2011: Recovery and Bad Meets Evil reunion

-He appeared at the 2010 BET Awards, performing "Not Afraid" and "Airplanes, Part II" with B.o.B and Keyshia Cole.
-Later that year, he performed at the Activison E3 concert.
-In June, Eminem and Jay-Z announced they would perform together in Detroit and New York City, at concerts called The Home & Home Tour.
+In June 2010, Eminem and Jay-Z announced they would perform together in Detroit and New York City, at concerts called The Home & Home Tour.
 The first two concerts quickly sold out, prompting an additional show in each city.
 BET called Eminem the number-one rapper of the 21st century.
-He opened the 2010 MTV Video Music Awards on September 12, performing "Not Afraid" and "Love the Way You Lie" with Rihanna singing the choruses.
 Due to the success of Recovery and the Home & Home Tour, Eminem was named the 2010 Hottest MC in the Game by MTV and Emcee of the Year by the online magazine HipHopDX.
 He and Rihanna again collaborated on "Love the Way You Lie (Part II)", the sequel of their hit single.
-Unlike the original, Rihanna is the lead vocalist and it is sung from the female perspective.
 In December 2010, the "Great Eminem Recovery" was number one on Billboard's Top 25 Music Moments of 2010.
-He appeared at the 2011 Grammy Awards on February 13, performing "Love the Way You Lie (Part II)" with Rihanna and Adam Levine and "I Need a Doctor" with Dr. Dre and Skylar Grey.
 That month it was announced that "Space Bound" would be the fourth single from Recovery, with a music video featuring former porn actress Sasha Grey; the video was released June 24 on the iTunes Store.

 In 2010, Eminem again began collaborating with Royce da 5'9" on their first EP as Bad Meets Evil; the duo formed in 1998.
 The EP, Hell: The Sequel, was released on June 14, 2011.
 Eminem was featured on Royce da 5'9"'s "Writer's Block", released on April 8, 2011.
 On May 3 they released the lead single "Fast Lane" from their upcoming EP and a music video was filmed.
 In March 2011, within days of each other, The Eminem Show and The Marshall Mathers LP were certified diamond by the RIAA; Eminem is the only rapper with two diamond-certified albums.
-With more than 60 million "likes" he was the most-followed person on Facebook, outscoring Lady Gaga, Justin Bieber, Rihanna and Michael Jackson.
+With more than 60 million "likes" he was the most-followed person on Facebook.
 Eminem was the first artist in five years with two number-one albums (Recovery and Hell: The Sequel) in a 12-month period.
 Early in 2011 he leaked "2.0 Boys", on which Yelawolf and Slaughterhouse collaborated when they signed with Shady Records in January and performed it in April.
 Bad Meets Evil released their next single, "Lighters", on July 6 and its music video in late August.
 On August 6, Eminem performed several songs from throughout his career at Lollapalooza with the artists who had been featured on each song.